Our Community Advisors

 Sophy Athan | Chair

-Sophy is also passionate about the human rights of people with mental illness, older patients, women, people with disabilities, CALD communities, GBLT and Aboriginal & Torres Strait Islander people.
-She would like to see health services establish real partnerships with consumers and their families and carers where the focus is on ensuring the quality and safety of the patients is at the centre of their health care.
+My vision is for health services to establish real partnerships with consumers their families and carers where the focus is on ensuring that quality of care and safety of the patient is always at the centre of everyone's thinking.

 Pauline is a long-time member of the CRG and is a mother, grandmother, guide dog owner, and carer.
 She brings a wealth of experience from Australia and overseas, having been involved in community development work and health care for the ageing.

 After graduating with a degree in social science, Pauline has worked as a social worker in the areas of disability, aged care and domestic violence.
 She has been a U3A leader in the past and still enjoys participating in the learning process.